Many great resources for Ontario teachers.

 Ontario Heritage Directory

-This database of over 1,600 contacts will help connect your classroom to its local history!
+This database of contacts will help connect your classroom to its local history!
 Find nearby museums, archives, historic sites, libraries, and historical societies.
 Why not….

 - Have students use the online directory to research their local history sites?

 - Invite a member of your local historical society to act as a guest speaker in the classroom?

 - Contact a local heritage group to have them visit your class?

 - You can now view our directory as a map – a whole new way to discover Ontario’s heritage!

 The Ontario Historical Society has offered professional development webinars for educators in partnership with the Ontario Elementary Social Studies Teachers’ Association (OESSTA) and the Ontario History and Social Sciences Teachers’ Association (OHASSTA).
 These sessions were designed for teachers wanting to learn more about new approaches to teaching within Ontario’s newly revised History and Social Studies and Canada and World Studies curricular standards.